NOAA-GFDL/NDSL/README.md

 :warning: :dragon: This is the equivalent of a "release" branch for the NASA Team's Milestone 2 work.
 In particular, we include the following experimental features:

 - Access to the iteration variable in K, working title `THIS_K`
+- "schedule tree roundtrip work": fixes in the gt4py/dace bridge and in dace's stree/sdfg conversions to validate PyFV3 translate tests (with the AI2 data)

 Your standard readme continues below.